aryankumar120/contactaryan/README.md

 ### **About The Project** 💡

 Static portfolios are a thing of the past.
 They present a one-sided, lifeless view of a developer's journey.
-I decided to build **[yuvraj.bio](https://www.yuvraj.bio)** to break that mold.

 This project is an **AI-powered, interactive portfolio** that transforms the "About Me" page into a dynamic, engaging conversation.
 Instead of forcing recruiters, developers, and friends to scroll endlessly through information, it invites them to ask questions and receive answers tailored specifically to them.

 It’s a portfolio that doesn't just show—it communicates.